Lauren Drain Showcases Gym-Honed Figure In Blue String Bikini

 Lauren Drain took to Instagram yesterday to flaunt her gym-honed figure in a tiny blue bikini.
 The short video added some severe heat to her already scorching feed.

-The clip started with Drain holding her four-month-old daughter in her home.
-She did not use a geotag to indicate her exact location, but she’s been spending her time in quarantine at home in Las Vegas, where she stood on a tile floor with a large set of windows and a StairMaster at her back.
+The clip started with Drain holding her 4-month-old daughter in her home.
+She did not use a geotag to indicate her exact location, but she’s been spending her time in quarantine at home in Las Vegas.
+For the video, she stood on a tile floor with a large set of windows and a StairMaster at her back.
 Drain was all smiles as she alternated her time between smiling at the camera and staring at her baby girl.
-In her caption, she teased her summer training program and made a list of what it would entail.

 Drain ensured that all eyes were on her figure while clad in a tiny blue bikini that sent temperatures soaring.

-Her swimsuit top boasted a light blue hue that complemented her fair skin to perfection.
+Her swimsuit top boasted a light blue hue that complemented her fair skin perfectly.
 The bikini was simple but still super sexy.
-It featured a triangle top that secured in the back with strings on her back and a halterneck style around her neck.
+It featured a triangle top that secured in the back with strings on her back and a halter-neck style around her neck.
 It wrapped tightly around her chest to accentuate her fit frame and the small cups were hardly enough to cover her cleavage, which came spilling out of the middle.

 Drain also rocked a pair of bottoms that were more risque.
-Its waistband sat a few inches above her hipbones and helped showcased her taut tummy and tiny midsection.
+Its waistband sat a few inches above her hip bones and helped showcased her taut tummy and tiny midsection.
 The high cut of the garment also put her strong stems on full display.
 She added a pair of strappy nude heels to help define her calves and quads — and her muscles looked incredible.

 View this post on Instagram